 1870: A meeting is scheduled to be held a Temple Israel in Brooklyn “to consider the distressed condition” of the Jews in Romania.

-1872: It was reported today that “the Greeks in the Levant have hit on a new mode of converting Jews.”
+1872: The New York Times reported that “the Greeks in the Levant have hit on a new mode of converting Jews.”
 After hearing the “stale old fable…that a Christian child had been killed…by the Jews so as to mix its blood with their bread at Passover” the Greeks have been “inflamed…with a fine spirit of proselytism” that began with the seizure of Polish Jew whose hair and beard they smeared with tar before setting it on fire.
 After enough Jews were tortured in a similar fashion, they sought shelter with the local Moslems.

 1873: Today’s Minor Topics column described the progress that Jews of England have made during the 19th century.
 Thirty years ago a Jew could not sit in Parliament.
 And now Sir George Jessel, who was appointed Solicitor General last year, is about to named Master of the Rolls, a position so prestigious that is just below the post of Lord High Chancellor.

 1875: Birthdate of Novelist Thomas Mann.
 Mann was not Jewish but in 1905 he married Katia Pringsheim, daughter of prominent family of Jewish intellectuals.
 They had six children.
 Mann left Nazi German in 1933, four years after having won the Nobel Prize for Literature.
 He lived in the United States for many years.
 He died in Switzerland in 1955, never having lived in his native land again.